Product Safety & Quality

 - Actively engaging as members of industry working groups to ensure consistent implementation of food labelling law.

 In order to ensure our product labels are legal, every artwork is reviewed and approved before sending to the supplier for production.
-Between October 2017 and October 2018 we signed off 11,373 packaging artworks alone for the food business.
+In 2019 we signed off 9550 packaging artworks alone for the food business.

 The materials used in our packaging is also a primary focus of Tesco.
 In recent months there has been a great deal of public interest in the reduction of the use of plastics in product packaging and we have made a commitment reduce the amount used across our whole business.